Guide: How to find the right sofa

 Something different.

-Do you think, like many others, that their homes have gradually become too white and too conservative?
+Do you, like many others, think that your home has become too white and too conservative?
 You might want to find a new piece of furniture that is a real eye-catcher with exciting colors.
-You can be sure that a red, yellow, green or turquoise sofa will catch the eye of every guest.
-Also the 2nd time they come.
-Nevertheless, these are all colors that go well with white walls while also providing a nice contrast.
+You can be sure that a red, yellow, green or turquoise sofa will catch the eyes of every guest.
+Even the second time they come.
+Nevertheless, all colors go well with white walls while providing a nice contrast.

-It is not an easy choice to go from the classic gray color to a lighter contrasting color for a new piece of furniture.
-This requires that the home has interior and furniture that can compliment the new and strong color in the living room.
-It is also important to consider that you will have the sofa for many years.
-Is having a completely turquoise sofa a long-term solution for you?
-Maybe it is, and maybe it isn't.
-But it is important to include in your considerations.
+It is not an easy choice to go from the classic gray color to a brighter contrasting color for a new piece of furniture.
+It requires that the home has interior and furniture that can compliment the new and strong color in the living room.
+It is also important to think about the fact that you will have the sofa for many years.
+Is having an all-turquoise sofa a long-term solution for you?
+Maybe it is, and maybe it is not.
+But it is important to consider it in your considerations.

 Red sofa

 Red is a strong and warm color that radiates passion and positivity – and not least courage.
 It is a strong person who has a bright red sofa standing.
-The red sofa can seem exciting, beautiful and brave to many, but to just as many it can seem too dominant.
-And it is dominant if the rest of the interior is white and grey.
+The red sofa may seem exciting, beautiful and brave to many, but to just as many it may seem too dominant.
+And it is dominant if the rest of the interior is white and gray.

 Yellow sofa